MapsPeople/docs/src/ios/v3/guides/directions/directions-renderer.md

 }
 ```

+## Controlling the Visible Segments on the Directions Renderer

 As previously mentioned, the route object is seperated into objects of `MPRouteLeg` and these legs are again seperated indo objects of `MPRouteStep`.
 Unless the Route only contains one Leg, the Directions Renderer does not allow the full Route to be rendered all at once.
-A specific part of the route can be rendered by setting the `routeLegIndex` and/or `routeStepIndex` properties on the `MPDirectionsRenderer`.
+A specific segment of the route can be rendered by setting the `routeLegIndex` and/or `routeStepIndex` properties on the `MPDirectionsRenderer`.

 ```swift
 let renderer = MPDirectionsRenderer.init()